Naginreed/stream-server-guide/setup/ios_windows/README.md

 > [!NOTE]
 > This is optional and improves stream stability alot in many cases.
 But it doesnt prevent outtages in No Service Areas like deep into the Mountains or Tunnels.

-As seen in the [Map](#map) there can be 2nd Internet Connection for your phone to reduce the chance of outtages for the Live Stream.
+As seen in the [Overview](#overview) there can be 2nd Internet Connection for your phone to reduce the chance of outtages for the Live Stream.
 Either a Mobile WiFi Router or a Second Phone with Mobile Hotspot active.

 > [!IMPORTANT]